be_ixf;ym_202303 d_20; ct_50

-AmeriCorps members at Southwark School kicked off the 2022-23 school year with a free book fair to instill a love of reading in students.
+AmeriCorps members at Southwark School host a free book fair to instill a love of reading in students.

 In this ongoing blog series, we are taking a deep dive into the range of City Year Philadelphia’s (CYP’s) work in schools, including social-emotional learning, literacy and math tutoring, afterschool programs, and school-wide events.

 Our first blog explored social emotional learning (SEL) and its importance in building a foundation of trust and respect with students before working on academics.
-In this next installment, we’re diving into literacy interventions and tutoring.
-Stay tuned for future blogs to learn more about how our AmeriCorps members are supporting student success in and out of the classroom.
+In this next installment, we’re diving into literacy tutoring.
+Stay tuned for future blogs to learn more about how our AmeriCorps members, serving as Student Success Coaches, are supporting student achievement in and out of the classroom.

-Literacy Interventions and Tutoring: What It Is and How It Works
+Literacy Tutoring: What It Is and How It Works

-Literacy interventions and tutoring sessions start when a student is identified as needing additional academic support.
-City Year looks at school-provided data on student grades and test scores, and assigns AmeriCorps members a “focus list” of students with whom they work closely throughout the school year.
+Literacy tutoring sessions start when a student is identified as needing additional academic support.
+City Year examines school-provided data on student grades and test scores, assigning AmeriCorps members a “focus list” of students with whom they work closely throughout the school year.

 City Year partner schools navigate a number of real challenges.
-Among them, the schools experience systemic under resourcing, and they need more teachers.
-And with learning interruptions caused by the pandemic, many Philadelphia students can benefit from additional support so they can achieve reading at grade level.
+Among them, the schools experience systemic under-resourcing, and they often need more caring adults in the buildings to aid student learning.
+Given the learning interruptions caused by the pandemic, many Philadelphia students can benefit from extra support to achieve reading proficiency at grade level.

-While 15% of fourth graders and 17% of eighth graders in School District of Philadelphia are reading at grade level (National Assessment of Education Progress, 2022), City Year Corps members provide schools with needed personnel, both in the classroom and in tutoring spaces, to support students in their learning and to achieve academically.
+While 15% of fourth graders and 17% of eighth graders in School District of Philadelphia are reading at grade level (National Assessment of Education Progress, 2022), City Year Corps members provide schools with needed personnel, both in the classroom and in tutoring spaces, to bolster student learning and academic achievement.

 Stories from our Corps